URL Encoder & Decoder Guide: Percent-Encoding Explained

 /files/..%2F..%2Fetc%2Fpasswd

 Some servers decode this to /files/../../etc/passwd and serve sensitive files.
-Always normalize and validate paths after decoding, not before.
+Always normalize and validate paths after decoding.
+Never trust the raw encoded form as proof of safety.

 Building API Request URLs